BojanPetrov/spyware/README.md

 # Keylogger Application

-This is a keylogger application built using Java and bundled with JRE 1.8 (32-bit) to ensure compatibility across different versions of Windows (both 32-bit and 64-bit).
+This is a keylogger application built using Java which is bundled with JRE 1.8 (32-bit) to ensure compatibility across different versions of Windows (both 32-bit and 64-bit).
 The app was converted into an executable file using Launch4j and packaged with an installer using Inno Setup.

 ## Features